-Offline members will be eligible to call for additional reports quarterly after enrolling.
+^{} Offline members will be eligible to call for additional reports quarterly after enrolling.

-^{} Identity theft insurance is underwritten by insurance company subsidiaries or affiliates of American International Group, Inc. (AIG).
-The description herein is a summary and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described.
+^{} The Identity Theft Insurance is underwritten and administered by American Bankers Insurance Company of Florida, an Assurant company.
 Please refer to the actual policies for terms, conditions, and exclusions of coverage.
 Coverage may not be available in all jurisdictions.